-Undertakings which install and provide public communication networks and/or provide electronic communication services through rights to use the radio frequency spectrum, must correspond related annual fees.
+Undertakings which install and provide public communication networks and/or provide electronic communication services through rights to use the radio frequency spectrum, must correspond related annual fees (as stated by Annex no. 10 of the Code).

 The calculation of the annual fees is dependent on the frequency band bandwidth extension recognised to operators.